dainst/arachnefrontend/docs/rest-api-reference.md

 * `RequestParameter: facet` _optional_, string: If specified only the values of this facet will be returned.
 * `RequestParameter: editorfields` _optional_, boolean: If the editor fields should be searched and highlighted, too (user must at least have editor rights for this to take effect).
 The default value is @true@.

-Executes a search.
-The q-parameter supports the elasticsearch query string "mini-language".